-NOTE: If a calm wind weather condition exists, the applicant's knowledge of the crosswind elements must be evaluated through oral testing; otherwise a crosswind take-off and climb must be demonstrated.
+Note: If a calm wind weather condition exists, the applicants knowledge of the crosswind elements shall be evaluated through oral testing; otherwise a crosswind take-off and climb shall be demonstrated.

-- (1) Exhibits knowledge of the elements related to normal and crosswind take-off and climb, including factors affecting performance, to include height/velocity information. - (2) Establishes a stationary position on the surface or a stabilised hover, prior to take-off in headwind and crosswind conditions. - (3) Maintains RPM within normal limits. - (4) Accelerates to manufacturers recommended climb airspeed, ±5 knots. - (5) Maintains proper ground track with crosswind correction, as necessary. - (6) Remains aware of the possibility of wind shear and/or wake turbulence.
+- (1) Exhibits knowledge of the elements related to normal and crosswind take-off and climb, including factors affecting performance, to include height/velocity information. - (2) Establishes a stationary position on the surface or a stabilised hover, prior to takeoff in headwind and crosswind conditions. - (3) Maintains RPM within normal limits.

+- (4) Accelerates to manufacturers recommended climb airspeed, $\pm 10$ knots. - (5) Maintains proper ground track with crosswind correction, if necessary. - (6) Remains aware of the possibility of wind shear and/or wake turbulence.